-Cub Scouting is an active program—boys learn by doing, and there’s no end to the fun things that Cub Scouts do in their dens, as a pack, and at special events.
+Cub Scouting is an active program—boys and girls learn by doing, and there’s no end to the fun things that Cub Scouts do in their dens, as a pack, and at special events.
 As a leader, you should be aware of the wide array of activities that can be included in the Cub Scout program, and do your best to include as many of them as possible in your annual schedule.

 Jamboree on the Air (JOTA)

 Cub Scout dens may participate in Jamboree-on-the-Air, an annual Scouting and amateur radio event that creates contact among Scouts from around the nation, and around the world.

 Guide to Safe Scouting

 Use the Guide to Safe Scouting to help you plan and conduct Scouting activities in a safe and prudent manner.

 Cub Scout Den Meetings

 A den is a group of six to eight within the pack, that meets several times a month between pack meetings.
 The Cub Scouts in a den are the same gender and grade.
 The den structure allows Cub Scouts to build relationships with leaders and other Cub Scouts.
 The den provides opportunities for activities that would be difficult with a large group.
 The den also provides leadership opportunities.